johnrsibert/ADCitations/README.md

 The ADMB on-line publication list is not in a convenient format for automatic processing.
 The complete list of citations from the ADMB site was copied and pasted into [FreeCite](http://freecite.library.brown.edu/) and downloaded in BibTeX format.
 The BibTeX file was processed with `sed` to create a second BibTeX file with consistent journal titles.
 An `awk` script plus a bit of manual editing produced a matrix of citations by journal name and year (`oldADMB_citation_matrix.csv`).

-The two Web of Science `.csv` files were first processed by libreoffice to change the field delimiter from ',' to '|' and processed by an `awk` script to produce citation matrices.(ADMB_citation_matrix.csv and
+The two Web of Science `.csv` files were first processed by libreoffice to change the field delimiter from ',' to '|' without merging delimiters and processed by an `awk` script to produce citation matrices. (`ADMB_citation_matrix.csv` and `TMB_citation_matrix.csv`).
-`TMB_citation_matrix.csv`).

 The three citation matrixes above were summed by an `awk` script to create a complete citation matrix spanning the period 1990 through 2017.